Sam Goldwasser's Xenon Strobe/Flash Stuff, RECENT OFFICIAL VERSION at the upenn.edu site of his. V. 2.70a as of 12/1/2013.

 A slave flash trigger circuit is now here!
 (New document still in preliminary form 2/24/98)

 Instead of reinventing the wheel, you may want to use or hack a commercially available strobe or camera flash.
-Here are some sources, with catalog numbers, prices, and descriptions of several strobes, camera flash units, partial strobes/flash units, as well as just parts.
+Here are some sources, with catalog numbers and descriptions of several strobes, camera flash units, partial strobes/flash units, as well as just parts.
 Most work on low voltage DC.
-Required supply voltages range from 1.5 to 24 volts DC, depending on the model.

-You can also look here for some sources for flashtubes, trigger coils, capacitors, and even reflectors. (updated slightly 7/15/2001)
+You can also look here for sources for flashtubes, trigger transformers, capacitors, and even reflectors. (updated 7/2/20018 for the first time in about 17 years, needs more updating)

 If you need to build your own DC-DC converter, you might want to try these circuits using only unmodified Radio Shack parts.
 These cheap and dirty circuits should work for experimenters.
 Higher power non-100%-Shack inverters are now here as well.
 (Big update 8/21/97)

-Some guidelines for estimating appropriate voltages and energy levels for flashtubes if you can't find the flashtube's actual ratings. (a bit long, 27K) (updated very slightly 10/29/2000.)
+Some guidelines for estimating appropriate voltages and energy levels for flashtubes if you can't find the flashlamp's actual ratings. (updated slightly 7/6/2018.)

 A couple of dirty tricks using fluorescent lamp ballasts.